Wilms Tumor - Childhood: Statistics

 A Wilms tumor occurs most often in young children, usually between the ages of 3 and 4.
 In fact, two-thirds of Wilms tumors are diagnosed before age 5, and nearly all cases are diagnosed before age 10.
 As children get older, these tumors are less common, but they can still occur in people of any age.
 Wilms tumors are slightly more common in girls than in boys, and the risk is slightly higher in Black children than White children.
 Asian American children have the lowest risk.

-The 5-year survival rate tells you what percent of children live at least 5 years after the cancer is found.
-Percent means how many out of 100.
-The 5-year survival rate for children with a Wilms tumor is 93%.
-However, the rate varies according to the stage of the disease.
+The survival rates for children with a Wilms tumor vary based on several factors.
+These include the stage of tumor, a person’s age and general health, and how well the treatment plan works.
 The risk that a Wilms tumor will come back after treatment is between 15% and 50%, and it is most likely to come back within the first 2 years following treatment.

 The next section in this guide is Medical Illustrations.
 It offers a drawing of a kidney, which is where a Wilms tumor occurs.
 Use the menu to choose a different section to read in this guide.